w3f/reed-solomon-simd/README.md

 4. When some original shards get lost, restore them with [`reed_solomon_simd::decode`].
     - You must provide at least as many shards as there were original shards in total, in any combination of original shards and recovery shards.

+Note: This crate does not detect or correct errors within a shard.
+So if data corruption is a likely scenario, you should include an error detection hash with each shard, and skip feeding the corrupted shards to the decoder.
+Here are a few suggestions for very fast error detection hashes: CRC32c (4 bytes), HighwayHash (8, 16 or 32 bytes) or xxHash (4, 8 or 16 bytes).

 ### Example